 With CIAM, you can consistently and securely implement policies in the most frictionless manner possible.
 Understanding where to apply additional security requires contextual access management that considers what app is being accessed, authentication attempts, location of access, time of access, strength of password, anomalies in user behavior, devices being used, IP addresses, impossible travel scenarios, and more.
 Additionally, Okta’s administrative user interface gives you one place from which to manage all users, apps, groups, devices, APIs, and policies.

-Case Study: Centers for Medicare & Medicaid Services and the U.S. Digital Service
+Case study: Centers for Medicare & Medicaid Services and the U.S. Digital Service

 The Centers for Medicare & Medicaid Services (CMS), an agency within the Department of Health and Human Services, administers the nation’s major healthcare programs including Medicare, Medicaid, and the Children’s Health Insurance Program (CHIP).
 It also oversees Healthcare.gov and quality standards related to the Health Insurance Portability and Accountability Act (HIPAA), long-term care facilities, and clinical labs.

 As part of its shift to a value-based payment model, CMS worked with the U.S. Digital Service (USDS) to build a Quality of Payments Program (QPP) interface.
-The QPP replaced three government programs, each with its own identity management system.
+The QPP replaced three government programs, each with its own Identity management system.
 In addition to simplifying and securing access to the appropriate information, CMS wanted a system that ensured that the best healthcare providers received the greatest benefits.

 CMS and USDS adopted an API-first approach, connecting to clinical data registries that already contained information on healthcare quality and outcomes.
-CMS chose Okta to manage identity and access because of its industry leadership and well-documented APIs.
+CMS chose Okta to manage Identity and access because of its industry leadership and well-documented APIs.
 Okta API Access Management allows CMS developers to focus on streamlining the provider experience, while Okta securely controls access to the QPP website and API.

 Key benefits of the project:

-• 15 percent of Medicare claims are now submitted via the Okta-enabled API
+- 15 percent of Medicare claims are now submitted via the Okta-enabled API

-• One website and API to gather information about healthcare quality and outcomes
+- One website and API to gather information about healthcare quality and outcomes

-• A modern identity infrastructure, with improved security, reliability and scalability
+- A modern Identity infrastructure, with improved security, reliability and scalability

-• A streamlined user experience, delivered on time and within budget
+- A streamlined user experience, delivered on time and within budget

 Read the full story: okta.com/CMS

-Secure and Highly Scalable
+Secure and highly scalable

 Critical to the experience that any organization provides to its users is the ability to secure access to its applications and sensitive data.
-You need to protect citizens’ personally identifiable information (PII) as well as comply with relevant regulations.
+You need to protect the American public's personally identifiable information (PII) as well as comply with relevant regulations.
 Identity and Access Management is the foundation for security risk mitigation, and cloud-based CIAM plays a critical role in helping agencies lock down security, whether those applications are in your data centers or in the cloud.

 However, having secure access is counterproductive if users find the experience of digital access too difficult and frustrating.
 Ideally, you want the right people to have the right access to the right resources with minimal friction.
 With cloud-based CIAM, security and great usability no longer have to be on opposite ends of the spectrum.
-Okta allows you to leverage a broad set of authentication factors combined with authentication threat intelligence and contextual response capability in adaptive multi-factor authentication (AMFA) to create secure, frictionless customer access experiences.
+Okta allows you to leverage a broad set of authentication factors combined with authentication threat intelligence and contextual response capability in adaptive multi-factor authentication (aMFA) to create secure, frictionless customer access experiences.
 This includes the ability to introduce responsible password-less authentication ranging from simple SMS to biometric options instead of less trustworthy passwords that can be compromised.

 Furthermore, many application owners struggle to apply consistent and compliant security policies across all applications.
-They use active directory for internal users and have to adapt other approaches for users outside their internal network.
+They use an active directory for internal users and have to adapt other approaches for users outside their internal network.
 With Okta’s Universal Directory, they can combine all user profiles into one secure, unified user directory across all applications, enabling single sign-on for users while ensuring security through multi-factor authentication.

 To provide improved situational awareness, Okta dashboards and reports give you real-time visibility into your CIAM ecosystem.
 Okta also makes syslog data available to various analytics solutions, further enabling your response team to investigate and remediate issues quickly.